Hello! Who are you and what business did you start?

 What's your backstory and how did you come up with the idea?

 I started KASA as my first company as a 16 years teenager in the summer before high school, although it was not my first business.
-Since I was 12 years old, I traded social media accounts (Instagrams/Youtube) and gaming accounts, where I grew accounts with my friend and sold them to clients.
-We were making over $10,000 per month profit at that age.
+Since I was 12 years old, I did small projects like making websites and running marketing for clients.

 When secondary school ended, I came to know about FlightClub, StockX, and Sneakerdon and got introduced to the sneaker culture around the world.
 With my connections made in the previous venture, I was able to get inside contacts in big sneaker brands who could supply me with the shoes skipping the waiting line.